 Join the locals at a brewery tour.
 Dallas is home to several microbreweries.
-Some of the most popular options include Community in the Design District (try the Mosaic IPA), Four Corners in Trinity Groves (try El Chingon) and Deep Ellum Brewery (try the Velvet Hammer for a strong taste or a Dallas Blond if you want to keep it light) in the Deep Ellum District.
+Some of the most popular options include Community in the Design District (try the Mosaic IPA), Four Corners in Cedars (try El Chingon) and Deep Ellum Brewery (try the Velvet Hammer for a strong taste or a Dallas Blond if you want to keep it light) in the Deep Ellum District.

 Bishop Arts District